nfinit/mwm-defaults/README.md

 # mwm-defaults
-A peresonal collection of .Xdefaults files defining simple color schemes or other configurations for the Motif Window Manager
+A personal collection of .Xdefaults files defining simple color schemes or other configurations for the Motif Window Manager